-The Southeast Coastal Ocean Observing Regional Association (SECOORA) is seeking proposal submissions for new data visualizations, mobile applications, products or data synthesis tools that utilize existing publicly available Southeast coastal and ocean data and information and support individual and/or community needs for decision support.
+The Southeast Coastal Ocean Observing Regional Association (SECOORA) is seeking proposal submissions for new data visualizations, mobile applications, products or data synthesis tools.
+These products or tools must use existing publicly available coastal and ocean data on the SECOORA Data Portal or Catalog (portal.secoora.org).

 - Inspire a broad audience to engage with SECOORA